juri-sinitson/process-docs/photo_en.md

 Example:

-Given multiple source files from `IMGP8990.DNG` till `IMGP9001.DNG`, after bulk renaming, the source files will be renamed as follows:
+Given multiple source files from `IMGP8990.DNG` till `IMGP9001.DNG`.
+After bulk renaming, the source files will be renamed as follows:

 from